tanyaweaver/python-dev-accelerator/source/schedule/week01/thu.rst

 Objectives
 ==========

+* Understand the difference between mutable and immutable types in Python
+* Understand why the difference is important
+* Learn how to work with exceptions in Python to handle and communicate error conditions
+* Learn more advanced semantics for passing arguments to functions
+* Understand the basics of using functional programming style in Python
 * Learn about multi-version testing with tox
 * Create a tox configuration and verify cross-version compatibility for a small project